Syriusz171/Syriusz171/README.md

 You will propably find a very bad programs here!
 A turn based strategy game is under slow development,
 first version will be avalitable in some time.
-And I want to apologise for my English.
+Also I want to apologise for my English.

 <!---